Picking a Great Spot for Observing

 I’m going to have equipment to take with me, so regardless of whether I walk from my back door (preferable) or have to drive and then walk from my parking spot to my observation location, I want to make sure that it’s not too hard.

-Thinking about how that equipment is all going to be carried (I’ll be returning to equipment for an observing session in my next post) I am going to make sure to do a dry run in daylight.
+Thinking about how that equipment is all going to be carried (I’ll be returning to equipment for an observing session in my next post)

 Why would I do that?